HomeThe Irretrievable breakdown of marriage explainedDivorceThe Irretrievable breakdown of marriage explained

 What if I don’t want a divorce?

-The new law takes away the ability to oppose a divorce and any disagreement is irrelevant in UK divorce law.
+No fault divorce takes away the ability to oppose a divorce and any disagreement is irrelevant.
+It is effectively saying that it takes two to remain in a marriage.

-As the only ground for divorce now is irretrievable breakdown of marriage, it does not matter whether you challenge or disagree with the application for divorce.
+As the only ground for divorce now is the irretrievable breakdown of marriage, it does not matter whether you challenge or disagree with the application for divorce.
 No other facts have a bearing on the divorce process or outcome.

 Jurisdiction – if you of your partner live in another country, the courts in England and Wales may not be able to handle your application.